ezm-dev/Tenzies-Game/README.md

-# React Vite Project
+# Tenzies Game

-A React application Tenzies Game built using Vite for fast development and hot reload.
+A React application built using Vite for fast development and hot reload.

 ## Tech Stack
 - React